 Incorrect or Missing Basic Supervisory Course Roster

-Completion of the Supervisory Course is indicated on POST rosters; however, occasionally a roster has not been received or student ID was incorrectly noted and credit for completion was recorded under another student’s ID.
-Agencies should check the applicant's training record to be sure that completion of the course is noted.
+Completion of the Supervisory Course is indicated on POST rosters; however, occasionally a roster has not been received or student ID was incorrectly noted, and credit for completion was recorded under another student’s ID.
+Agencies should check the applicant's POST Profile to be sure that completion of the course is noted.

 Agencies that submit an incorrect appointment via EDI will need to notify POST in writing within ten days, with a justification of the correction request.
 Requests should be submitted to the EDI Unit of the Strategic Communications Bureau using the Correction to the Record, Form 2-362 at EDI@post.ca.gov.
 Agencies that are able to update NOTA information via EDI may update the data as needed to correct discrepancies.
 Contact EDI Helpdesk at (916) 227-4357 for further assistance.